marco-f/HL/README.md

 A **Progressive Web App (PWA)** for controlling **CNC or laser machines** from the browser using the **Web Serial API**.
 It allows users to draw, process images, generate G-code, and communicate with controllers – directly in Google Chrome, with full offline support.

+HobbyLASER is aimed at users of CNC machines, engravers, and plotters—particularly self-built or budget models.
+It was developed to fill the gap between the basic software offered by low-cost machine manufacturers and professional software solutions, with a focus on hobby use and rapid prototyping."

 > ⚠ **Optimized for Google Chrome in Dark Mode**

 ---